 Some related blogs

-I am a medical doctor, trained as a radiologist, with over 21 years experience in this field.
-I have two sons Sagar (born Feb 28 1999) and Sahil (born 18 th Sep 2000) now studying in Peel School Board , Mississauga, Ontario, Canada http://schools.peelschools.org/1353/Pages/default.aspx
+I shifted to Ontario, to give more attention to my family.
+I have two sons Sagar (born Feb 28 1999) and Sahil (born 18 th Sep 2000) now studying in Ryerson University after graduating from Peel School Board , Mississauga, Ontario, Canada http://schools.peelschools.org/1353/Pages/default.aspx

 Exploring the music in forests-With Sagar and Sahil-